Sajan81/MvcMovie/readme.txt

-i adeed the data folder under mvc and i added ,vcmovicecontextfile in it i have added the given cvode on the top of stast.cd file
+i adeed the data folder under mvc and i added ,vcmovicecontextfile in it i have added the given cvode on the top of stast.cd file added the file in startup.cs related to configure message and its ready to go later on i have to update the startup.cs file so i decided to add configure lines in appsettting.json

+when i tried to add new scaffolding itme in controllers i got error ass oi dont have the exact nuggget manager som i decided to add the foloowing code in dserver firstly i got the order then i looked into .json file and there was extra braces so i decide to dlete it and after that i try to install those 2 packages and aftert the completion i looked and it automaticalyy createde the migrations folder under data